 There are several types of insulin treatment available for type 1 diabetes.
-Speak to your diabetes team to discuss available treatment options to tailor your diabetes treatment to your specific needs and preferences.
+Speak to your doctor to discuss available treatment options to tailor your diabetes treatment to your specific needs and preferences.

-It is important that basal insulin gets close to a natural insulin response as too much or too little insulin can cause hypoglycaemia (low blood glucose) or hyperglycaemia (high blood glucose), respectively.
+It is important that basal insulin gets close to a natural insulin response as too much or too little insulin can cause hypoglycaemia (low blood sugar) or hyperglycaemia (high blood sugar), respectively2,4.

-Your blood glucose rises rapidly after eating and sometimes basal insulin treatment isn't enough to control these 'spikes'.
-Mealtime, also called bolus, insulin treatment aims to bring down such spikes in blood glucose that can occur after eating.
+Your blood sugar rises rapidly after eating and sometimes, basal insulin treatment isn't enough to control these 'spikes'.
+Mealtime, also called bolus, insulin treatment aims to bring down such spikes in blood sugar that can occur after eating.
 The closer that mealtime insulin treatment can get to the insulin response in someone without diabetes, the quicker it may be able to bring down these spikes.